-That 240 points and 240 credits be required for graduation.
+That points equal in number to the credits required for graduation must be earned.

-That 3 points be allowed for each credit ofwork with an A grade; 2 points for each credit of work with a B grade; 1 point for each credit of work with a C grade, and no points for work of D grade or lower.
+That three points be allowed for each credit of work with an A grade; two points for each credit of work with a B grade; one point for each credit of work with a C grade, and no points for work of D grade or lower.

 That students falling behind in points in proportion to the number of credits of work that they have taken, will, on completion of the scholastic year, be automatically dropped from the course, but may appear in person before the Scholarship Committee to show cause for reinstatement.